pbroom/form/docs/guides/using-slash-commands.md

 - Using Cursor editor with the workspace open
 - File present: `.cursor/rules/increments.mdc`

+## Current Increment Identification

+**Important:** Always check which increment is current before using commands!

+- **Current increment** = earliest increment **not marked as Done** in its charter
+- Commands like `/il log` and `/effort status` operate on the current increment
+- Check `docs/increments/pi-X/charter.md` files for status indicators:
+  - ✅ Done = completed increment
+  - 🔄 In progress = current increment
+  - 📋 Draft = future increment

+Example: If PI-1 and PI-2 are ✅ Done, then PI-3 is current (even if it shows "Not started")

 ## Core commands

 - `/pi <id> init <focus>`